selimslab/selimslab.github.io/_NOTES/stem/social-sciences/psychology/emotions/anxiety.md

 tags: psy
 ---

-Anxiety is the gap between [[fear]] and [[hope]]

-When you face your fear, it vanishes

-What you have is a tiny drop of possible troubles,
+What I have is a tiny drop of possible troubles,

 All could go wrong yet only a few did